nils-soderman/vscode-motionbuilder-utils/README.md

 <br>

-Improvements for writing code/scripts for MotionBuilder.
+Editor features to assist when writing Python code for Autodesk MotionBuilder.